doubleslashG/ma-simple-schema/README.md

 Enjoy! :)

-# Overview
+## Overview
-This package extends SimpleSchema functionalities by making available additional rules in the schema definition.
+This package extends SimpleSchema functionalities by making additional rules available in the schema definition.
 You can use it exactly as you would use SimpleSchema, just substituting `SimpleSchema` with `maSimpleSchema`.
 For example, to instantiate a schema:
 ````javascript
 BookSchema = new maSimpleSchema({